 In simple terms, equity is the difference between how much you owe on your mortgage and the current value of your home.
 So if your home is worth $700,000 and you owe $400,000 on your mortgage, your equity is $300,000.

 Exactly how much of that equity you can borrow against depends on the loan type and the lender.
-For example, here at Frontwave, our home equity loan allows you to borrow up to 80% of your primary home’s value or 70% for an investment property.
-That percentage is for your first mortgage and home equity loan (sometimes called a second mortgage) combined.
-So if you have 40% equity in your home, you can borrow up to half of that equity with a home equity loan (60% first mortgage + 20% home equity loan = 80% home loan value).
+Most lenders offer a maximum loan-to-value or "LTV."
+LTV equals the percentage of your equity used when your first mortgage and home equity loan (sometimes called a second mortgage) is combined.
+So if you have 40% equity in your home, and you want to borrow half of that (20%) with a home equity loan, your LTV would equal 80% (60% first mortgage + 20% home equity loan).

 3. Research Your Loan Options

 Once you've determined you have enough equity in your home to cover your existing debts, you can move on to researching home equity loan options.
 You’ll want to pay particular attention to the interest rate and terms available.
 If the interest rate on a home equity loan is lower than what you’re currently paying and/or the term would help you pay off your debt sooner, it might be a good option for debt consolidation.

 However, if the home equity loan interest rate is higher than what you’re currently paying on your debt, it may not be a good idea to consolidate your debt that way, as you may end up paying more in the long run.
 Similarly, if you’re on track to pay off your debt in the next year or two, but a home equity loan term is 5 or 10 years, you may end up paying more in interest over the life of the loan.

 Also be sure you’re clear on the difference between a home equity loan and a home equity line of credit (HELOC).
 The terms are sometimes used interchangeably, but these loan types can actually be quite different.